dani-pl/GLAsteroids/readme.md

 2. Implement levels (or "waves").
 When the player destroys all asteroids the level increases and new asteroids spawn.
 Each level (or wave) should be more challenging (and more rewarding) than the last.

+3. Create a Shader-class that can load GLSL-source code from the filesystem, build a shader program and provide an interface for tweaking all of the shader settings, and enabling / disabling the shader. (now you can give each Entity their own Shader if you'd like!)